OKdocs/testing/testing.md

 Broad spectrum of defect prevention in order to reduce software development risks, time and costs.
 It performed by the developer during construction phase.
 Can include but not limited to: static code analysis, data flow analysis, metrics analysis, peer code reviews, unit testing, code coverage analysis, taceability, and other software testing practices.

 ### A/B testing
-To versions of software are compared.
+Two versions of software are compared.
 Custumers are either routed to one or the other.
 Data is collected to deternime which version is better.

 ### Concurrent testing
 Test whether program runs correctly when running concurrent.